 Earlier I mentioned that we are “currently” using Zuul.
 What I meant by that is that we are investigating a replacement.
 The new version of Zuul can not be combined with spring-boot (or the other way around), and we do need to keep our libraries up-to-date.
 We like to keep spring-boot, so (sadly) Zuul will have to go…

 We have looked at some alternatives, both Java and non-Java.
 There are two products left on our shortlist, and one of these is the spring-cloud-gateway which seems to be quite similar to Zuul.
-The other one is Ambassador, and is more integrated with Kubernetes, but not Java.
+The other one was Ambassador (new insights: instead of Ambassador we will look at “Gloo” first), and is more integrated with Kubernetes, but not Java.
 The choice has not been made yet.

 The bigger packages (WSO2, Mulesoft, Gravitee) and other non-Java packages (Tyk, ApiGee) have been dropped as not suitable for our use-case (this does not mean they are not OK, they just did not fit our use-case in the best way).